Contributing to super after 65

 5. Downsizer

 For some Australians, downsizing your family home can be a useful way to contribute a large sum into your super.
-Since 1 January 2023 the eligibility age for downsizer contributions was reduced to age 55.
+Since 1 January 2023 the eligibility age for downsizer contributions was reduced to age 55 or older.
 Under these rules, if you’re in the suitable age range you may be eligible to contribute up to $300,000 ($600,000 combined for a couple) from the proceeds of the sale of your principal residence to your superannuation as a downsizer contribution.
 Eligible downsizer contributions do not count towards your contribution caps – if you provide your super fund with the appropriate form before or at the time you make the contribution, nor will you need to meet rules around existing maximum total superannuation balances, the work test or maximum ages for contributions.

 Related content